baronet2/Spotify-Playlist-Scraper/README.md

 print(p)
 ```

-This may take some time, and you will have to keep the broswer window it creates open.
+This may take some time, and you will have to keep the broswer window it creates open and visible.

 To get the list of songs in a playlist, use `p.songs`.
 Each song is a `Song` object, which has several useful attributes and methods:
 ```python